 In addition, Medicare reimbursement rates could be reduced due to formulaic rules.
 Presently, Medicare pays for all physician services based upon a national fee schedule which contains a list of uniform rates.
 The payment rates under the fee schedule are determined based on national uniform relative value units for the services provided, a geographic adjustment factor and a conversion factor.
 The fee schedule is adjusted annually based on a complex formula that is linked in part to the use of services by Medicare beneficiaries and the growth in gross domestic product.
-Since 2002, this formula has resulted in negative payment updates under the fee schedule that have grown increasingly larger, and Congress has had to take repeated legislative action to reverse scheduled payment reductions, most recently in February 2012, when legislation was enacted to avert a rate reduction and temporarily extend existing Medicare physician payment rates through the end of December 2012.
-If Congress does not take further action, the Medicare fee schedule will be reduced by approximately 27% effective January 1, 2013.
+Since 2002, this formula has resulted in negative payment updates under the fee schedule that have grown increasingly larger, and Congress has had to take repeated legislative action to reverse scheduled payment reductions, most recently in January 2013, when legislation was enacted to avert a rate reduction and temporarily extend existing Medicare physician payment rates through the end of December 2013.
+If Congress does not take further action, the Medicare fee schedule will be reduced by approximately 27% effective January 1, 2014.
 Fee reductions will continue to be scheduled annually and will grow to approximately 40% in cumulative reductions by 2016 unless Congress takes action in the future to modify or reform the mechanism by which payment rates are updated.
-If no action is taken, reductions in the fee schedule could have a material adverse effect on our financial condition, results of operations, cash flows and the trading price of our common stock.
+In addition to the reductions under the Medicare fee schedule, the Budget Control Act of 2011 sets forth across-the-board cuts ("sequestrations") to Medicare reimbursement rates which are scheduled to begin in April 2013.
+These annual reductions of 2% apply to mandatory and discretionary spending in the years 2013 to 2021.
+Unless Congress takes action in the future to modify or reimbursements will be reduced by 2% annually and will grow to approximately 10% in cumulative reductions by 2021.
+If no action is taken, reductions in the fee schedule and reductions as a result of the sequestrations could have a material adverse effect on our financial condition, results of operations, cash flo or other third-party payors for healthcare services.
+In September 2011, CMS issued a final rule requiring states to implement a Medicaid Recovery Audit Contractor ("RAC") program effective January 1, 2012.
+States are required to contract with one or more eligible Medicaid RACs to review Medicaid claims for any overpayments or underpayments, and to recoup overpayments from providers on behalf of the state.
+In addition, federal laws, along with a growing number of state laws, allow a private person to bring a civil action in the name of the government for false billing violations.
+See Item 1.
+Business-"Government Regulation-Fraud and Abuse Provisions."
+We believe that audits, inquiries and investigations from government agencies will occur from time to time in the ordinary course of our business, which could result in substantial defense costs to us and a diversion of management's time and attention.
+We cannot predict whether any future audits, inquiries or investigations, or the public disclosure of such matters, would have a material adverse effect on our business, financial condition, results of operations, cash flows and the trading price of our common stock.
+See Item 1.
+Business-"Government Investigations."